 While vitamin C serums are formulated with lower concentrations of L-ascorbic acid on the market, their effectiveness is questionable.

 The good thing about sodium ascorbyl phosphate is that even those with sensitive skin can use products containing this form of vitamin C as it isn’t associated with the irritation that people often experience with L-ascorbic acid.
-This is because sodium ascorbyl phosphate has a salt molecule attached, allowing it to easily penetrate the skin’s lipid barrier.
+This is because sodium ascorbyl phosphate has a salt molecule attached, allowing it to penetrate the skin’s lipid barrier easily.

 Since SAP penetrates the skin so readily, a lower concentration is needed for the same effectiveness as a vitamin C serum containing a high concentration of L-ascorbic acid.